Don-Up/Algorithm-Solutions/others/Detect data type in JavaScript.md

 Next, we call `typeof` on `data` and assign the result to a string `type`.
 If `type` is not equal to `"object"`, we return `type`.

 After that, we need to handle special objects like `Function` and `Map`.
-We call `Object.prototype.toString.call` with `data` to get the `typeString`. `typeString` shoud be  comprised of square brackets, `object` and a specific type, so we can check it using regex.
+We call `Object.prototype.toString.call` with `data` to get the `typeString`. `typeString` should be  comprised of square brackets, `object` and a specific type, so we can check it using regex.

 ```js
 const typeString = Object.prototype.toString.call(data);